TheRandomLabs/RandomConfigs-CSGO/README.md

 * Copying `autoexec.cfg` is not required as long as you have `exec randomconfigs/main` somewhere in your autoexec.
 * `install.bat` copies `randomconfigs` to the default Windows CS:GO `cfg` directory.
-It also copies `autoexec.cfg` if it is not there.
+It also copies `autoexec.cfg` if it's not there.

 ## Recommended launch options